Can You Buy Life Insurance for Your Parents?

 Can You Take Out Life Insurance on Your Parents: Bottom Line

-Getting life insurance for your parents helps you plan ahead and protects your family from financial strain.
-Whether you're covering funeral costs, outstanding debts or replacing lost income, having a policy in place ensures peace of mind.
+Getting life insurance for your parents protects your family from financial strain.
+Whether you're covering funeral costs, outstanding debts or replacing lost income, having a policy in place provides financial security.
 With your parents' consent and meeting insurer requirements, you can become the policy owner and manage coverage that fits your family's long-term needs.

 Compare Life Insurance Rates